University of Chester

 Our libraries are fully resourced to help you with your studies, whether that’s through our extensive range of books, e-journals and e-books; subject librarians; or enjoying our late night opening hours.
 We also have a range of bookable multi-media rooms for students to use, such as: Smart Space; Viewing Space; Podcast Space; Edit Space; Video Conference Space; and Pod spaces for practicing individual/group presentations.

 We have an extensive selection of computer suites available, and two 24 hour access computer suites.
-We also have library loan laptops available for students, Wi-Fi access, and subject specific computer suites.
+We also have library loan laptops available for students, Wi-Fi access, and computer suites tailored to specific subjects.

 Our graduates are consistently among the most employable in the North West.
 Our fantastic Careers and Employability team provides you with countless opportunities to enhance your future employment prospects - throughout your studies and up to three years after you’ve graduated.